Goals, Outcomes & Strategies

 - IMPORTANT ASSUMPTION: All other desired outcomes listed below rely on successful completion of the first desired outcome (value proposition with key targeted audiences).

-- At the end of the 5-year period, a majority of WSU’s marketing resources (51% or more) will be shifted toward the key target audiences.
+- By the end of FY 2025-26, a majority of WSU’s marketing resources (51% or more) will be shifted toward the key target audiences.

-- WSU’s Marketing & Communications will begin to measure and improve its marketing efforts, targeting a 10%* annual increase of ROI.
+- By the end of FY 2025-26, WSU’s Marketing & Communications will begin to measure and improve its marketing efforts, targeting a 10%* annual increase of ROI.

 - *Baseline will need to be established.

-- Weber and Davis counties’ historically underrepresented populations will regard Weber State University as a place of higher education that provides a welcoming space where they can thrive as they pursue their higher education goals.
-This outcome will reflect a 10%* change in attitudes by fall 2025.
+- By the end of FY 2025-26, Weber and Davis counties’ historically underrepresented populations will regard Weber State University as a place of higher education that provides a welcoming space where they can thrive as they pursue their higher education goals.
+This outcome will reflect a 10%* change in attitudes by the end of FY 2025-26.
 It will be measured with telephone surveys of this perception.

 - *This is a tentative outcome that will be adjusted based upon further research and definition of key target audiences and value proposition.
-This goal may align with the diversity strategic goal.
+This goal may align with the equity, diversity and inclusion strategic goal.

 - *This is a tentative outcome that will be adjusted based upon further research and definition of key target audiences and value proposition.

-- Increase the WSU perception of high-quality* among the first-year admits from 20% to 25% by fall 2025, and see key value proposition reflected in responses.
+- By the end of FY 2025-26, increase the WSU perception of high-quality* among the first-year admits from 20% to 25%, and see key value proposition reflected in responses.**

 Competitor/industry analysis: Post-high-school students, transfer students and adult learners have a variety of educational options to pursue.
 By conducting a competitor/industry analysis, Weber State will better understand where we are losing market share and also identify value propositions/distinguishing features of WSU that we can use to better position the university and attract more students.